chapeupreto/phpcheck/README.md

 # phpcheck

-`phpcheck` is a shell script written in `Bash` that helps you to lint your `.php` files in batch in order to check if there's any .php files with syntax errors.
+`phpcheck` is a simple shell script written in `Bash` that helps you to lint your `.php` files in batch in order to check if there's any .php files with syntax errors.

 # Requirements